Zren/zren.github.io/_posts/2022-04-07-qml-profiling-plasmashell.markdown

 Breaking this command down:

-* `--interactive` allows us to enter type commands to start recording, or save recordings to file.
+* `--interactive` allows us to enter commands to start recording, or save recordings to file.
 * `--record off` tells it to not record when we connect to `plasmashell`
 * `--attach localhost` switches to connecting to an already running program
 * `--port 5555` which port to connect to